 Service provider personnel take action to query the NPAC SMS for one or more serviceProvNPA-NXX-X objects.

 SOA or Local SMS sends an M-GET for a single serviceProvNPA-NXX-X object by serviceProvNPA-NXX-X-ID or a scope and filtered M-GET for one or more serviceProvNPA-NXX-X objects.
+For the XML interface, DXQQ – NpaNxxDxQueryRequest.

 If the NPAC SMS finds one or more serviceProvNPA-NXX-X objects that match the input criteria, the NPAC SMS responds with the single or linked reply of serviceProvNPA-NXX-X object(s).
 Otherwise it returns an empty result.
+For the XML interface, DXQR – NpaNxxDxQueryReply.

 Service Provider NPA-NXX-X Create by NPAC SMS for Pseudo-LRN